MeghP99/steamdata_analysis/README.md

 # Steam Store Analysis Project

-### We analyzed data from Steam through Steam API and SteamSpy API and derived various conlucsions from it after doing EDA, Cleansing, Transformation.
+### Analyzed data from Steam through Steam API and SteamSpy API and derived various conlucsions from it after doing EDA, Cleansing, Transformation.

 #### The derived charts: